 Whitsundays Animal Species

 Australia is arguably home to some of the most unique animals on the planet.
 The Whitsundays, located in tropical north Queensland on the east coast of Australia is a great place to meet them!
 Here are some of the commonly-sighted creatures both on the mainland and under the water.

 Green Sea Turtles

 There are 7 different types of sea turtles in the world, and of these 6 can be found in Australian coastal waters!
-You are just about guaranteed to see and even swim alongside these special species on a day or overnight sailing trip around the Whitsundays Islands.
-Green Sea Turtles are often spotted bobbing up for a breath on the surface, or if you are visiting one of the popular snorkel sites, such as Blue Pearl Bay, they may just be cruising around under the water!
+You are just about guaranteed to see and even swim alongside these special species on a day or overnight sailing trip around the Whitsunday Islands.
+Green turtles, hawksbill and loggerhead turtles are often spotted bobbing up for a breath on the surface, or if you are visiting one of the popular snorkel sites, such as Blue Pearl Bay or Langford Reef, they may just be cruising around under the water!
 Turtles are very chilled out, but it is always a good idea to give them room when swimming with them.
 Make sure you have your selfie stick and GoPro charged up for the perfect selfie!

 Proserpine Rock Wallaby

 A special breed of wallaby which is native to the Whitsundays mainland and islands, the Proserpine Rock Wallaby is an endangered species with just a few hundred animals remaining.
-While in bushland, certainly keep your eyes open for these smaller breed of wallabies.
+While in bushland, certainly keep your eyes open for this smaller breed of wallabies.
 Their diet consists mostly of grass, and you can find them in quieter undeveloped areas having a nibble during dawn and dusk.
 Some unique places to spot them include the island resorts like Daydream and Hamilton Island, and you can even find them on the beach in Cape Hillsborough further south!

-The Whitsundays is fortunate to be a popular breeding ground for humpback and pilot whales along their annual migration from Antarctica.
+The Whitsundays is fortunate to be a popular breeding ground for humpback and pilot whales during their annual migration from Antarctica.
 Whale season is generally in the cooler months between July to September, and with increasing populations, they have been arriving earlier and staying later.
 It is a very frequent occurrence to see a pod of whales or a mother and calf playing and breaching around the Whitsunday islands during the winter, and booking an overnight charter boat gives you the best chance of hearing them sing under the water when you are sleeping in a hull!

 Manta rays also have a migration season, and while they are generally known further south, you can still spot them in the Whitsundays during winter time.
 This species of ray is certainly a special sighting in the Whitsundays, with many travellers wanting to tick off the ‘manta ray’ on their bucket list!
 These unique, elegant marine creatures glide around the islands and reefs, with Manta Ray Bay being the hot spot to see them at certain times of the year.
 Tours that offer diving are your best bet for seeing these amazing creatures in the wild, and there are several boats to choose from.

-These large reptiles run the rivers and creeks around the Whitsundays and a great sight to see in their natural habitat.
+These large reptiles dwell in rivers and creeks around the Whitsundays and are a thrilling sight to see in their natural habitat.
 The best way to see a saltwater croc in the wild is on the Crocodile Safari which takes passengers along the Proserpine River, where there their numbers are in the hundreds!
 You can also experience them up close on several other wildlife experiences available.
 Though croc sightings around the Whitsunday islands are rare, it is important to be aware of these creatures, and never enter the water with warning signs posted about crocodiles.